agilll/Plethora/module_buildCorpus/README.md

 - Assesses if each text is related to the initial one.
 If related, adds it to the corpus

 It uses D2V for assessing relatedness, with a model trained with an initial corpus

+- This software uses the DBpedia SpotLight, located in a remote server indicated in ../ps_aux.py, that could be:

+1. Well-known DBpedia Spotlight endpoint

+URL_DB_SL_annotate = "http://model.dbpedia-spotlight.org/en/annotate"

+2. Our copy of DBpedia SpotLight.
+For example, running in gssi.det.uvigo.es

+URL_DB_SL_annotate = "http://gssi.det.uvigo.es:2222/rest/annotate"

+To run such server, we must install docker, pull the dbpedia spotlight image and run

+docker run -d -e JAVA_OPTS='-Xmx16g' -p 2222:80 dbpedia/spotlight-english spotlight.sh

+it takes some time to start

+You can also run

+docker run -i -e JAVA_OPTS='-Xmx16g' -p 2222:80 dbpedia/spotlight-english spotlight.sh

+to see when the service is ready